 What are the average email newsletter click-through rates in your industry?
 We are reporting on the results of the 2019 UK Direct Marketing Association (DMA) Email Marketing Benchmark Report from 35 billion (!) emails sent in the years 2015-2019 by 9 large UK email service providers – to see what are the good newsletter click-through rates for different types of businesses and industries – and then – how you can actually improve them – with good email examples.

 Average newsletter click-through rates

-You’ve sent your newsletters about a latest update or blog post you published (with a link to your relevant site) and now you’re looking at your stats and feeling mortified at the low (like, very low) click-through rates?
+You’ve sent your newsletters about the latest update or blog post you published (with a link to your relevant site) and now you’re looking at your stats and feeling mortified at the low (like very low) click-through rates?

 Don’t worry – you’re not alone.